imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/policy-management.md

 > [!IMPORTANT]
 > For more detailed information on mapping classic Outlook policies to the new Outlook, please refer to our comprehensive guide [Map classic Outlook policies to new Outlook](/outlook/troubleshoot/installation/map-classic-outlook-policies-to-new-outlook).

+## Disable Outlook Data File (.pst) support in the new Outlook for Windows

+Admins can disable or limit Outlook Data File (.pst) support in the new Outlook for Windows.
+It can be done with the [OutlookDataFile mailbox policy](https://learn.microsoft.com/en-us/powershell/module/exchange/set-owamailboxpolicy?view=exchange-ps#-outlookdatafile).
+The new Outlook for Windows only enforces the [OutlookDataFile mailbox policy](https://learn.microsoft.com/en-us/powershell/module/exchange/set-owamailboxpolicy?view=exchange-ps#-outlookdatafile) of the primary account.
+For more information on enabling the policy, refer to the [OutlookDataFile parameter in Set-OwaMailboxPolicy](https://learn.microsoft.com/en-us/powershell/module/exchange/set-owamailboxpolicy?view=exchange-ps#-outlookdatafile).

+> [!IMPORTANT]
+> Outlook Data File (.pst) support is enabled by default.